Largo, Florida: Geography

-Largo is located at (27.908355, −82.777791).
-It is centrally located in Pinellas County, touching the Intracoastal Waterway to the southwest and Tampa Bay to the northeast.
+Largo is centrally located in Pinellas County, touching the Intracoastal Waterway to the southwest and Tampa Bay to the northeast.
 Clearwater is Largo's neighbor to the north.
 To the northwest are the towns of Belleair and Belleair Bluffs.
 The city of Pinellas Park lies south of eastern Largo.
 Seminole lies south of western Largo.
 The unincorporated community of Ridgecrest forms a large enclave between western and central Largo.
-A number of county enclaves pepper the City of Largo.
+A number of county enclaves surround the city.

-A Largo street floods after Tropical Storm Debby in 2012.

 In 2010, Largo's total area was 48.1 km2, of which 45.6 sqkm was land and 2.5 sqkm, or 5.22%, was water.
 As of 2004, there were 651 acre of park lands.
 The city's lowest elevation is sea level.
 At its highest, the city's elevation is about 69 ft.
 Largo is dotted with a number of lakes, the largest of which is Taylor Lake at 53 acre.
 Allen's Creek drains northeast Largo, flowing into Tampa Bay.
 McKay Creek flows through southwest Largo into the Intracoastal Waterway.
 The McKay Creek basin is prone to flooding.

 Climate

-Largo is located on the Pinellas Peninsula, so that its climate is moderated by its proximity to the Gulf of Mexico and Tampa Bay.
+Largo is located on the Pinellas peninsula, so that its climate is moderated by its proximity to the Gulf of Mexico and Tampa Bay.
 In the winter, temperatures are warmer on the Pinellas Peninsula than on mainland Florida.
 Winters are generally drier than the rest of the year.
 According to the Köppen climate classification, the City of Largo has a humid subtropical climate zone (Cfa).

 Most of the rainfall comes in the summer, when the sea breeze carries moisture from the Gulf inland.
 Largo's record low is 22 F, recorded on December 13, 1962.
 Largo's record high is 100 F, recorded on July 5, 1995.